MichaelCade/90DaysOfDevOps/Days/day68.md

   tags: proxy
 ```

-We can however keep our playbook clear of variables by moving them to their own file.
+We can however keep our playbook clear of variables by moving them to their file.
 We are going to do this but we will move into the [ansible-scenario6](Configmgmt/ansible-scenario6) folder.
-In the root of that folder we are going to create a group_vars folder.
+In the root of that folder, we are going to create a group_vars folder.
 We are then going to create another folder called all (all groups are going to get these variables).
 In there we will create a file called `common_variables.yml` and we will copy our variables from our playbook into this file.
 Removing them from the playbook along with vars: as well.

 ```Yaml
 http_port: 8000